aelkz/ocp-arekkusu.io/README.md

 Try navigating to the address `http://<IP>/ks-cfg/server-ks-openshift.cfg`<br>
 Example: `http://192.168.0.10/ks-cfg/server-ks-openshift.cfg`

-You are good to keep following the guide for installing the guest.
+You are good to keep reading the guide for the next steps.

 ### 2.3 Create the openshift guest VM (virt-install)

-With your kickstart configured and deployed into httpd, you can use it to create an automated installation using `virt-install` command.
+With your kickstart configured and deployed into `httpd`, you can use it to create an automated installation using `virt-install` command.
 <br>
-Observe the following parameters bellow and change them accordingly to your current environment.
+Observe the following parameters bellow and change them accordingly to your currently desired environment.

 ```
 virt-install -n "openshift" --ram 26000 --vcpus 6 --metadata description="openshift cluster" \